aplteam/Tatin/docs/PackageConfiguration.md

 #### lx

-This is optional: it may or may not exist, and it might be empty if it does.
+This is optional: it may or may not exist, and it might be empty if it does exist\.

 In case it is not empty it must be the name of a niladic or monadic function that resides in the top-level namespace of the package (_not_ in what might be defined as API!) or a shared method of a class.